 Many of Colleen’s films have been lost, leaving only a handful of her once-wildly popular work available.
 But joyfully, in the last few years two features have been found and restored–Why Be Good? (which I reviewed!) and Synthetic Sin, both 1929.
 While Synthetic Sin‘s less jazz-and-the-Charleston than Why Be Good?, it makes up for it by bringing us the other side of that famous decade–the dark underworld of gangsters and hidden speakeasies.
-Infiltrated by our sunny Miss Moore, of course.
+All infiltrated by our sunny Miss Moore, of course.

 Moore’s the stagestruck Betty Fairfax, who lives in little Magnolia Gap with her mother and sister.
-She dreams of being an actress (in live theater) and never passes up an opportunity to try and prove her talents–whether her family and friends are interested in watching or not.
-When playwright Donald Anthony (Antonio Moreno) returns to his hometown Magnolia Gap “a success,” Betty becomes determined to get a part in one of his famous plays.
+She dreams of being an actress (in live theater) and never passes up an opportunity to try and prove her talents, whether her family and friends are interested in watching or not.
+When playwright Donald Anthony (Antonio Moreno) returns to his hometown Magnolia Gap as “a success,” Betty becomes determined to get a part in one of his famous plays.

 Donald graciously lets her play the worldly, “wicked” woman in his latest production, but she’s not quite worldly and wicked enough for the task and the play bombs.
 Unwilling to accept defeat, Betty decides to go to New York City and gain some sinful experience.

 Watching Moore in action, with her expressive round eyes and occasional understated reactions, reminded me of a certain comedian.
-I’ve never quite agreed with Walter Kerr when he wrote that Harry Langdon shared a “curious kinship” with Lillian Gish, because Colleen Moore is the gal who’s clearly Langdon’s long-lost sister.
+I’ve never quite agreed with Walter Kerr when he wrote that Harry Langdon shared a “curious kinship” with Lillian Gish, because Colleen Moore is clearly Langdon’s long-lost sister.
 (It’s no surprise that he winded up making a cameo in Ella Cinders!).

-As of right now, Synthetic Sin is not available on DVD but hopefully that will change in the neat future.
+As of right now, Synthetic Sin is not available on DVD but hopefully that will change in the near future.
 Until then, cross your fingers that there will be a screening somewhere near you, because it’s our Colleen Moore, y’all, and she’s always worth the price of a movie ticket.